un-loop/student-notes/danielle/prprog.md

   - `I will be exploring all these suggested and more to prepare for zoom-ing with Becky and Dominique next week` -`danielle was here`
   - `troubleshooting with becky`
   - `----------------------------------------------------`

+## PP with Sierra in AFTERWARDZ project 6/16

+# budget tables - using mok-up as reference guide

+- `AFTERWARDZ budget table componant.
+Google = materialUI.com, React UI framework, API documentaion (props that the componant can accept) looked at information about table componants.(tables display information in a way thats easy to scan, so that other viewers can look for patterns and insites. or in otherwords, a spreadsheet), with 10 different columns(one representing every single year), with 11 rows represent the listed attributes. code samples.
+Pagination, refered to in this context means = splitting up into pages,so you can flip through chunks of data at one time. used when there is need to go through a large database of information.
+This cuts down on network speeds.
+Table componant structure/examples -> simple table vs. dense table, when considering the ammount of information to be included into budget table, dense table example made most sense. copy & pasted the dense table code into the table componant.`
+- `create new componant - defined route in body element in react.js by im`

+- `create and importe estimater.js`
+  `created a new route for the estimater.js so that we can see our work in progress in in that page.`

+`command + P = file system navigater`

+- `creates/ uses URL as a method of mounting and unmounting componants.`
+- `SPA = single page application.
+SPA advantages: requires no page reloads and no extra time for waiting.
+HTML/CSS/Scripts load only once throughout the lifespan of an application.
+Only data is transmitted back and forth.`

+* `(command + F) searched for any reference to redux in calculator.js code. found where it had imported an object called connect from react redux so applied the same into estimator as well.`
+* `located a reference to connecting the calculator componant to the reduxs store.`
+* `integrate map() reduct state into estimator.js`

+* `Map State To Props = When applied, will re-render in response to changes in the state. map redux state to props in React components.
+Basically, to access store data from your components.Or taking the state from redux and maping it to the props object in your componant.`

+* `table - columns`
+* `redux A predictable state container for JavaScript apps.`
+* `import redux`